Long-living prethermalization in nearly integrable spin ladders

 The subscripts $\ell=1,2$ and $j=1,...,L$ denote, respectively, the leg and the site within a leg on which the \mbox{spin-$1/2$} operators act.
 From now on we set \(J=1\), fix the total magnetization to \(S^z_{\text{tot}} = 0\) and assume periodic boundary conditions along the legs of the ladder.

 The ladder is shown schematically in Fig.~\ref{fig:sum_diff}(a).
-It is integrable for \(U = 0\) and inherits a complete set of LIOMs \(\{Q_{n,1}\}\) and \(\{Q_{n,2}\}\) from both XXZ-chains. \(Q_{1,\ell}\) and \(Q_{2,\ell}\) denote respectively the total magnetization and the Hamiltonians of the chain $\ell$.
+It is integrable for \(U = 0\) and inherits a complete set of LIOMs \(\{Q_{n,1}\}\) and \(\{Q_{n,2}\}\) from both XXZ-chains. { In this work we use analytic forms of LIOMs and the notation from Ref~\cite{Grabowski1995}.
+In particular, } \(Q_{1,\ell}\) and \(Q_{2,\ell}\) denote respectively the total magnetization and the Hamiltonians of the chain $\ell$.
 Here, we focus on the dynamics of the first two nontrivial XXZ LIOMs, namely \(Q_{3,\ell}\) and \(Q_{4,\ell} \), supported on \(3\) and \(4\) sites, respectively.
 This choice is motivated by that \(Q_{3,\ell}\) is the energy current and thus it is an experimentally relevant quantity.
 In order to demonstrate that the discussed properties are not unique to just a single quantity, we study also \(Q_{4,\ell} \).

 It is convenient to introduce symmetrized combinations of the latter LIOMs, \(Q^{\pm}_{n} \equiv Q_{n,1} \pm Q_{n,2}\).
-In the case of uncoupled chains, \(Q^{+}_{n} \) as well as \(Q^{-}_{n} \) are strictly conserved thus the correlation functions are time-independent $\langle Q^{\pm}_{n}(t) Q^{\pm}_{n} \rangle=$ const.
-However, the interaction term, $U\ne 0$, breaks the integrability of the studied model so that $\langle Q^{\pm}_{n}(t) Q^{\pm}_{n} \rangle$ decay in time.
+In the case of uncoupled chains, \(Q^{+}_{n} \) as well as \(Q^{-}_{n} \) are strictly conserved thus the correlation functions are time-independent, i.e. $\langle Q^{\pm}_{n}(t) Q^{\pm}_{n} \rangle=$ const, { and we use a simplified notation $Q^{\pm}_{n}\equiv Q^{\pm}_{n}(t=0)$.} However, the interaction term, $U\ne 0$, breaks the integrability of the studied model so that $\langle Q^{\pm}_{n}(t) Q^{\pm}_{n} \rangle$ decay in time.
 In the following we show that the sums of the XXZ LIOMs, $Q^{+}_{n}$, decay much slower than their differences, $Q^{-}_{n}$.
 We present an explanation of this unexpected behavior, by inspecting a dual point of view, in which the intrachain term $\propto \Delta$ is also treated as an integrability-breaking perturbation.
 Namely for \(\Delta = 0\), the Hamiltonian of the ladder reduces to the Hubbard chain, in which the leg index $\ell$ labels the spin projection of fermions.
 This view introduces another set of LIOMs \(\{I_n\}\), originating from the integrability of the Hubbard chain.
 Here, we argue that the decay of \( Q_n^{+} \) or \( I_n \) in the NI model ($U \ne 0,\Delta \ne 0$) is significantly slowed down due large overlaps of both sets of LIOMs.

 {\it Dynamics of nearly conserved observables.} To probe the dynamics of the nearly integrable spin ladder, we calculate the real-time correlation functions

 Here, \(\langle A B \rangle = \frac{1}{\mathcal{Z}} \mathrm{Tr}(AB)\) is the Hilbert-Schmidt inner product for Hermitian operators $A$, $B$ and \(\mathcal{Z} = \mathrm{Tr}(\mathbbm{1})\) is the dimension of the Hilbert space.
 We recall that the Hilbert-Schmidt product is mathematically equivalent to the ensemble average at infinite temperature.